Accenture/mercury-nodejs/guides/CHAPTER-4.md

 }
 ```

-You can define instances, isPublic and isInterceptor in the `preload` annotation.
+You can define route name, instances, isPublic and isInterceptor in the `preload` annotation.
 The default values are
 instances=1, isPublic=false and isInterceptor=false.
 In the example, the number of instances is set to 10.
 You can set the number of instances from 1 to 500.